Chitaoji/lazyr/README.md

 from pandas import io # This is ok, and pandas will be loaded
 ```

-This is because a lazy module tried to be as 'lazy' as possible, and overrided its submodules, so that the submodules of submodules of it are not accessable.
+This is because a lazy module is not loaded immediately when its name appears in the program, so that the submodules of submodules of it are not accessable.
 One way to fix this is by using `wakeup()`:

 ```py
 pd = lazyr.register("pandas")